mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 ### Studio lighting
 {: #studio-lighting}
 This scheme mimics the lighting found in a photographer's studio.
 It is most useful for rendering small-to-medium-sized objects in isolation.
-It can also be used for any scene that is well lit through an HDRI environment.
+Also use it for any scene that is well lit through an HDRi environment.

 ![images/studiolighting-001.png](images/studiolighting-001.png){: .float-img-left} A high-dynamic-range (HDR) image file provides the primary lighting.
 The light from the HDR image resembles the interior lighting levels of the studio.
 The HDR settings are on the [Sky tab](sun-and-sky-tabs.html#sky).
 You can also add artificial lights to your scene using the Lights tab.
 The visible background in the Studio preset is black.